Case Study Banner

 Rapid growth in digital and mobile technology is changing the advertising industry, and the UK is leading the charge, with digital set to claim more than half of all advertising spend in 2016, according to a recent report from marketing.

-Through analysis of the user drop-off in the money transfer journey, we found that:
+Through analysis of the user drop-off in the payments journey, we found that:

 Users struggle to understand errors related to money transfer limits.